If you want to know what the cable face pull is, what muscles it works, and what proper form looks like, this page will show you what to do.

 Depending on the variation you use, face pulls target the deltoids, infraspinatus, teres minor, the rhomboids and trapezius.
 So it’s working muscles in both your upper back and shoulders.

 The face pull is one of those exercises that lends itself well to a higher rep range, somewhere in the region of 10-20 reps per set.

 How similar are face pulls to pull-ups?

-They are similar in the sense that both hit the rear delts, traps and elbow flexors.
+They are similar in the sense that both hit some of the same muscles in the shoulders, upper back and arms.
 The major difference between them is that the pull-up works the lats, while the face pull doesn’t.

 Do face pulls work the traps?

 The trapezius, commonly referred to as the traps, is a large muscle found in the upper back.
 It has upper, middle, and lower groups of fibers.
 The face pull will typically work the fibres in the mid- and lower traps.
 To hit the upper traps, you’ll need an exercise like the dumbbell shrug or upright row.

 Do face pulls work side delts?

 Yes, face pulls do work the side delts, particularly when the rope is pulled higher up on the face.
 Pulling the hands lower down the face and flaring the elbows out to the side will shift the emphasis to the rear delts and upper back.